RemiLeGuin/trigger-dependency-injection/README.md

 ## Step 1: Install the TriggerDependencies unlocked package in an org

-Clone the [TriggerDependencies](https://github.com/RemiLeGuin/TriggerDependencies) repository to your local machine.
+-   Clone the [TriggerDependencies](https://github.com/RemiLeGuin/TriggerDependencies) repository to your local machine.

-Connect to a default org.
+-   Connect to a default org with Dev Hub and Unlocked Packages enabled.

-Install the repo content as an unlocked package:
+-   Install the repo content as an unlocked package:
 ```
 sfdx force:package:create --name "Trigger Dependencies" --description "Design pattern allowing to install and uninstall unlocked packages using triggers without dependencies." --packagetype Unlocked --path force-app --nonamespace --targetdevhubusername /*targeted org or username*/
 ```